FredrikJ71/FJ71StreamCipher/test/README.md

 # test
-This directory contains soyrce code for running tests.
+This directory contains source code for running tests.